wsgavin/ubuntu-notes/README.md

-# Ubuntu Init Desktop
+# Ubuntu Init - Desktop

 I created this git repository to make it easier for me to create Ubuntu desktop instance; purely for personal reasons.

+**NOTE: Your results may vary; user beware.**

 ## Updates & Installs

-Before I start, Ubuntu as of 17.04 does not come with `git` by default.
-After the install I clone this repository and run the setup script.
+The typical install install is done on a clean Ubuntu instance.
+To begin `git` must be installed.
+After the `git` install clone the `ubuntuinit-desktop` repository and run the setup script.
+The following will update Ubuntu as well as install additional software.
+Each application is installed separately for documentation purposes (easier to read).

 ```bash
 $ sudo apt install git -y